mateeullahmalik/supernode2/cmd/sncli/README.md

 - `sncli` uses a secure gRPC connection with a handshake based on the Lumera keyring.
 - The Supernode address must match a known peer on the network.
-- Make sure `sncli-account` has been initialized and exists on the chain.
+- Make sure`sncli-account` has been initialized and exists on the chain.
+- Config file path is resolved using this algorithm:
+  - First uses --config flag (if provided)
+  - Else uses SNCLI_CONFIG_PATH environment variable (if defined)
+  - Else defaults to ./config.toml